Foxboro High School teacher facing federal child porn charges to remain in jail

 The computer and other electronic devices seized from Davis’ Mansfield home are being analyzed to determine if there is any more child pornography, a federal prosecutor said.

-Authorities say they also found a video of Davis having sex with an 18-year-old male but have since determined the encounter was consensual, although secretly recorded by Davis.
+Authorities say they also found a video of Davis having sex with an 18-year-old boy but have since determined the encounter was consensual, although secretly recorded by Davis.

 Last week, Julie-Ann Olson, a public defender representing Davis, told Hennessy that Davis could live with his family in Kansas if the judge decided to release him pending trial.